 After all, you don’t need financial assistance from the bank, so there isn’t a reliance on convincing others about the viability of your business idea.

 The research part is especially pertinent.
 Before setting up shop, you have to ensure there’s an audience for your company.
-Research helps you to identify the demand for the products and services you want to offer.
+Research helps you to identify the demand for the products and services you want to offer, and can also aid with business strategy implementation as you begin to plan exactly how you are going to reach your audience and boost your bottom line.

 Also Read: Ecommerce Business Model During Holidays